Below I describe current and past strands of my research program.

 Adyghe is a polysynthetic language with complex and fascinating morphological patterns.
 Over the years, I have mainly worked on the tense and aspect system, and constraints on affix ordering.
 I have been investigating semantics of various tense and aspect suffixes, whose inventory in Adyghe goes beyond the familiar and includes things like 'pretend that p'.
 In particular, I was working on the so-called double past, which led me to the exploration of semantic typology of pluperfects, their non-temporal values and possible application of inertia worlds apparatus in this domain.

-In my own work and in joint work with Yury Lander, I showed that Adyghe affix ordering is compositional in the suffix domain while templatic in the prefix domain.
+In my own work and in joint work with Yury Lander (Higher School of Economics, Moscow), I showed that Adyghe affix ordering is compositional in the suffix domain and templatic in the prefix domain.

 In 2009, I contributed to the collection of papers (in Russian) that serves as a basis for a theoretically-informed reference grammar of Adyghe, and currently I am not working on this.